Benefits Of A Patient-Centred Care Model

 Posted by Shelley Thomson -

-Research on patient-centred care and patient-centred communication has matured markedly in the past decade.
+Research on the benefits patient-centred care and patient-centred communication has matured markedly in the past decade.
 There are now numerous well-executed systematic reviews and meta-analyses demonstrating the positive impact that patient experience has on clinical outcomes across a wide range of disease areas, clinical settings, and population groups, primarily due to patient engagement and process improvement.

 Unfortunately, this is far from the norm.
 In an age where technological advances have never been more profound and technology promises to provide greater convenience, choice, and control, we see that ‘care’ in healthcare has lagged far behind, and only rare pockets of consistent service excellence exist among a much larger array of fragmented care, limited access, inefficiency, and frustration for patients.
 Most organisations fail to provide patients with the degree of interactivity and engagement they have come to expect from all other aspects of life.
 Patients expect ‘smartphone’ service levels and integration but rarely get it.